QuantEcon/lecture-source-py/source/rst/pandas.rst

 .. index::
     single: Data Sources

-Python makes it straightforward to query on line databases programmatically
+Python makes it straightforward to query online databases programmatically

 An important database for economists is `FRED <https://research.stlouisfed.org/fred2/>`_ --- a vast collection of time series data maintained by the St. Louis Fed